Energea

 Direct renewable energy exposure vs complexity

-Direct project ownership can provide tangible real asset exposure and impact alignment, but the structure introduces complexity (LLCs, K-1s, multi-country operations, PPAs, FX) versus simpler public-market options like renewable ETFs or green bonds.
+Direct project ownership provides tangible real asset exposure and impact alignment, but the structure introduces complexity (multi-country operations, PPA contracts, FX exposure, C-corp entity taxation) versus simpler public-market options like renewable ETFs or green bonds..

 Target returns (11-14% IRR) vs illiquidity